opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ```

 OdhDashboardConfig Options:
-1) The Dashboard creates a group called `rhods-admins` by default which users can be added to be granted admin priviledges through the Dashboard.
+1) The Dashboard creates a group called `rhods-admins` by default which users can be added to be granted admin privileges through the Dashboard.
 Additionally, any user with the cluster-admin role are admins in the Dashboard by default.
 If you wish to change the group which is used to manage admin access, this option can be updated.
 It is important to note that this field only impacts a users ability to modify settings in the Dashboard, and will have no impact to a users ability to modify configurations through the Kubernetes objects such as this OdhDashboardConfig object.
 2) By default any user that has access to the OpenShift cluster where Red Hat OpenShift AI is installed will have the ability to access the Dashboard.
 If you wish to restrict who has access to the Dashboard this option can be updated to another group.
 Like the admin group option, this option only impacts the users ability to access the Dashboard and does not restrict their ability to interact directly with the Kubernetes objects used to deploy AI resources.
 3) When a user creates a new Model Server through the Dashboard they are presented with an option to choose a server size which will impact the resources available to the pod created for the Model Server.
 Administrators have the ability to configure the default options that are available to their users.
 4) When creating a new Workbench, users are asked to create storage for their Workbench.
 The storage will default to the value set here and users will have the option to choose a different amount of storage if their use case requires more or less storage.
 Admins can choose another default storage size that is presented to users by configuring this option.